 A bold statement, but the evidence is overwhelming.
 “No greater example of it than this administration sending millions of dollars into the solar industry, and we lost that money,” Perry began.
 “I want to say it was over $500 million that went to the country Solynda.”
-I’m surprised Perry didn’t point out how Solynda is governed by a man in drag, thus supporting his claim that Barack Obama has declared war on traditional values.
+I’m surprised Perry didn’t point out how Solynda is … Continue reading Rick Perry is the dumbest man ever to run for president

 So now Rick Perry is to blame for the “unconscionable, racially stereotypical attack” launched against Herman Cain?
 Rush Limbaugh’s words, not mine.
 Apparently the Texas governor can’t handle an “independent, self-reliant conservative black.”
 Related articles Naturally Rick Perry Is Now Accusing The Romney Campaign Of Leaking The Cain Harassment Story (businessinsider.com)

 His speech before a group of New Hampshire Republicans was, in the words of one person who attended, “different.”
 Judge for yourself: I’m beginning to think Perry doesn’t want to be president, which is fine by me.

 (Whoops — originally published in October) If Rick Perry is going to cast doubt about the authenticity of Barack Obama’s birth certificate then I think it’s fair to question his story about the racist rock on his family’s hunting camp.
 Although there’s irrefutable evidence Obama was born in the U.S. no such proof exists that … Continue reading Further confirmation the next GOP nominee is a moron